 The Ixopo Golf Course borehole is a single production borehole situated on the local golf course (Figure 8.3).
-This borehole is used conjunctively with the Ixopo Dam to meet the water requirements at the WTP.
+This borehole is used conjunctively with the Ixopo Dam to meet the water requirements at the WTP but has been out of commission as a result of vandalism from February 2021 to date.
 The raw water from the borehole feeds directly into the chlorination contact chamber.
 At times, as much as 15 to 20% of the total supply at the WTP is obtained from the borehole.
 Water is pumped from this production borehole (approximately 997 m ASL) via a 1.38 km rising main to the WTP.
 Details of the raw water pipeline from the dam and the pipeline from the borehole are shown in Table 8.3.
 Details of the pump station and reservoir are shown in Table 8.4 and Table 8.5 respectively.

 The capacity of the WTP has been upgraded a number of times.
 The initial capacity on commissioning was 364 ke/day.
 It was then upgraded to 2 Me/day in 1999.
 The commissioning of the Ixopo Clarifier in September 2007 increased the capacity to 2.35 Me/day.
 Water purification at the plant was predominantly via a sand filtration process but with the recent upgrade to the filters to include pressure filters, the increased capacity of the Ixopo WTP is 3.1 Me/day.
-In 2015 all the slow sand filters (7) were decommissioned and three pressure filters are now being used as alternatives.
+In 2015 the slow sand filters (7) were decommissioned and three pressure filters are now being used as alternatives.
 A 2 Me/day package plant was installed and was commissioned in March 2016.
 This increased the capacity of the plant to 4.1 Me/day.
 The raw water gravity pipeline from the dam to the pump sump has been augmented with a 300 mm diameter uPVC pipeline and was commissioned in December 2012.
 The augmentation has increased the raw water pipeline capacity to 5.45 Me/day (combined pipe diameters).
-Although the plant has the capacity to produce 4.4 Me/day the dam has a yield of 2.7 Me/day.
+Although the plant has the capacity to produce 4.4 Me/day the dam has a yield of 2.6 Me/day.
 Details of the WTP are shown in Table 8.6.

 Potable water is sold "at the fence" of the WTP to the Harry Gwala District Municipality, which is responsible for reticulation within the town of Ixopo and the adjacent peri-urban areas within uBuhlebezwe Local Municipality, however on occasion tankers are deployed to Ixopo WTP for supply outside of uBuhlebezwe.
+This has subsequently been halted and only done via special permission from Umgeni Water.
 The Ixopo Potable Water Reservoir (Figure 8.3) is located at the WTP and acts as a balancing and service reservoir.